Supply Chain Management (SCM)

 SCM 568.
 Supply Chain Management Financial Strategy and Profitability.
 3 Hours.

 This course includes case studies, examples, and in-depth analysis of technical issues involved in supply chain management, network design, and strategic partnering.
 The course engages students in managing a supply chain and provides a starting point for discussing the value of information in the supply chain, strategic partnering, and centralized decision making.
 This course is equivalent to both FIN 568 and ACCT 568.
-Prerequisite: Admission into the MBA program.
+Prerequisite: ACCT 2301 and ACCT 2302, or ACCT 526.